exasol/public-knowledgebase/Connect-with-Exasol/import-delta-files-from-s3-fails-after-migration-to-v8.md

 %jvmoption --add-exports=java.base/sun.nio.ch=ALL-UNNAMED;
 ```

-So the workaraund is to add this jvmoption to all 3 IMPORT UDFs.
+So the workaround is to add this jvmoption to all 3 IMPORT UDFs.
 Eventually they should like this:

 ```sql
 --/